Addiction Treatment and Rehab for Veterans

-Substance abuse and addiction among United States veterans is a growing concern.
-There are currently over 2.2 million active duty service members and 23.4 million veterans throughout the United States.1 Many veterans and active duty service members are facing physical and emotional challenges that put them at risk for developing drug or alcohol problems.
-Fortunately, there are numerous resources available for veterans struggling with substance abuse and addiction.
+Many veterans and active-duty service members are facing physical and emotional challenges that put them at risk for developing drug or alcohol problems.
+Fortunately, there are numerous resources available for veterans struggling with substance misuse and addiction.

-Between 2004 and 2006, approximately 7.1% of American veterans met criteria for a diagnosis of substance use disorder.1 For veterans ages 18 to 25, the rate was approximately 25%.2 A substance use disorder is a diagnosable condition that involves compulsive drug or alcohol use despite the harms that it causes (physically, socially, and psychologically).3
+Researchers have found that more than 1 in 10 veterans have been diagnosed with a substance use disorder (SUD), a number which is slightly higher than the general population.1 A substance use disorder is a diagnosable condition that involves compulsive drug or alcohol use despite the harms that it causes (physically, socially, and psychologically).2

-Prescription drug and alcohol abuse among service members is quite prevalent.
-Between 2002 and 2008, the number of active duty service members misusing prescription drugs increased from 2% to 11%.2 The majority of prescription drug abuse in the military involves opioid painkillers, including OxyContin (oxycodone) and Vicodin (hydrocodone).5
+Prescription drug and alcohol misuse among service members is highly prevalent.
+In 2015, over 4% of active-duty service members reported misusing one or more prescription drug types.3 The majority of prescription drug misuse in the military involves opioid painkillers, including oxycodone (such as OxyContin) and hydrocodone.4

-Alcohol poses another significant threat to the physical and mental health of veterans.
-In 2008, almost half of active duty service members reported binge drinking alcohol, and approximately 20% had binged on alcohol within the past month.
-Service members who had experienced more combat exposure reported binge drinking at greater rates.2
+Alcohol misuse poses another significant threat to the physical and mental health of veterans.
+In 2015, 30% of active-duty service members reported binge drinking alcohol.2 Service members who had experienced more combat exposure reported binge drinking at greater rates.2 Additionally, more than 1 in 3 service personnel met the criteria for hazardous drinking or possible alcohol use disorder (AUD).2

-- Exposure to trauma.1 Veterans with a history of multiple deployments and exposure to combat are at high risk of developing PTSD and other mental health issues.
-Some veterans with PTSD may turn to drugs and alcohol to deal with symptoms like intrusive thoughts, nightmares, and sleeping problems.
+- Exposure to trauma.
+Veterans with a history of multiple deployments and exposure to combat are at high risk of developing PTSD and other mental health issues.
+Some veterans with PTSD may turn to substance use to deal with symptoms like intrusive thoughts, nightmares, and sleeping problems.2

-- Sexual trauma.6 Male and female veterans who have experienced sexual assault are at risk for mental health issues like anxiety, depression, and PTSD.
-Victims of sexual trauma may turn to drugs and alcohol to cope with the negative emotional impact of the trauma.
+- Sexual trauma.
+Male and female veterans who have experienced sexual assault are at risk for mental health problems like anxiety, depression, and PTSD.
+Victims of sexual trauma may turn to drugs and alcohol to cope with the negative emotional impact of the trauma.6

-- Availability of prescription medications.2 Veterans may suffer from pain caused by combat-related injuries.
+- Availability of prescription medications.
+Veterans may suffer from pain caused by combat-related injuries.
 In 2009, military doctors wrote around 3.8 million prescriptions for pain relievers.
-In some cases, veterans may become dependent on these highly addictive drugs.
+In some cases, veterans may become dependent on these highly addictive drugs.2

-- Barriers to treatment.2 Veterans who suffer from addiction problems may be reluctant to seek help despite the availability of resources and treatment programs.
-Some veterans may be deterred by the perceived stigma associated with seeking treatment.
+- Barriers to treatment.
+Veterans who suffer from addiction problems may be reluctant to seek help despite the availability of resources and treatment programs.
+Some veterans may be deterred by the perceived stigma associated with seeking rehab treatment.3

-Posttraumatic stress disorder (PTSD) is a mental health condition that can develop after a person experiences or witnesses a traumatic event.3 Symptoms can include reliving the event, avoiding reminders of the trauma, negative thoughts and feelings, and increased emotional arousal (which might manifest as insomnia, angry outbursts, concentration difficulties, being easily startled, etc.).
-Veterans and active duty service members are at higher risk of developing PTSD because of their exposure to dangerous situations.
-People who develop PTSD following a traumatic event are also at risk for using drugs and alcohol to cope with their symptoms.4
+Post-traumatic stress disorder is a mental health condition that can develop after a person experiences or witnesses a traumatic event.2 Symptoms can include reliving the event, avoiding reminders of the trauma, negative thoughts and feelings, and increased emotional arousal (which might manifest as insomnia, angry outbursts, concentration difficulties, being easily startled, etc.).7 Veterans and active-duty service members are at higher risk of developing PTSD because of their exposure to dangerous situations.
+People who develop PTSD following a traumatic event are also at risk for using drugs and alcohol to cope with their symptoms.5

-Mental health conditions, including PTSD and depression, are closely linked to drug and alcohol use among both male and female veterans.4,8,9 Approximately 20% of veterans experience both PTSD and drug addiction, a situation known as a dual diagnosis.4
+Mental health conditions, including PTSD and depression, are closely linked to substance misuse among both male and female veterans.5,8,9 Approximately 20% of veterans experience both PTSD and drug addiction, a situation known as a dual diagnosis.5

 - Re-experiencing of the traumatic event.
 This may involve intrusive thoughts, nightmares, flashbacks, and physical and/or emotional distress after being exposed to reminders of the event.